What is Obstructive sleep apnea syndrome (OSAS)?

 Snoring is one of the main symptoms of obstructive sleep apnea (OSA).
 Daytime sleepiness.
 Fatigue despite adequate sleep, morning headaches, insomnia and difficulty in concentration, depression, forgetfulness, high blood pressure, high blood sugar, impotence, weight gain, and increased nighttime urination may be caused by OSA.
 Patients with OSA are rarely aware of it; symptoms may be present for years or even decades without identification

 What are the reasons for sleep apnea?

 During sleep, muscles will relax (including the muscles of the tongue and the soft palate) which will cause narrowing in the back of the throat.
-This will interfere with the breath and it will cause the snoring (the sound of the passed air through the narrowed airway).
-If the collapse of the airway is complete, then the breath will stops, and this is called apnea.
+This will interfere with the breath and it will cause snoring (the sound of the passed air through the narrowed airway).
+If the collapse of the airway is complete, then the breath will stop, and this is called apnea.
 Frequent apneas will lead to frequent neurological arousals Which rarely result in complete awakening, but can have a significant negative effect on the quality of sleep and the patient may suffer from fatigue and drowsiness the next day

 What are the factors that can contribute to sleep apnea?

 Most individuals with OSA suffer from obesity but Obesity is not always present.
 A smaller than normal jaw, large tongue, and enlarged tonsils can be factors too.
 Old-age Men and post-menopause women are at increased risk of developing sleep apnea.
 Lifestyle factors such as smoking and alcohol may also increase risk of OSA

 Diagnosis is based on a combination of patient history and a polysomnography.